 - Advise patient to notify health care professional if signs of peripheral neuropathy (burning, numbness, pain in hands and feet/legs) occur.

-- Rep: Ado-trastuzumab can cause fetal harm.
-Advise male and female patients to use a highly effective method (IUD, hormonal contraceptive, tubal ligation, partner's vasectomy) of contraception during and for at least 4 mo after last dose.
-Instruct patient to notify health care professional promptly if pregnancy is suspected and to avoid breast feeding for at least 7 mo after last dose.
+- Rep: May cause fetal harm.
+Advise females of reproductive potential to use a highly effective method (IUD, hormonal contraceptive, tubal ligation, partner's vasectomy) of contraception during and for at least 7 mo after last dose.
+Advise males with a female partner of reproductive potential to use highly effective contraception during and for at least 4 mo after last dose.
+Instruct patient to notify health care professional promptly if pregnancy is suspected and to avoid breastfeeding for at least 7 mo after last dose.
 Encourage women who have been exposed to ado-trastuzumab either directly or through seminal fluid, to immediately report exposure to Genentech Adverse Event Line at 1-888-835-2555.
 May impair fertility in male and female patients.

 Decreased spread of metastatic breast cancer.